akka/akka/akka-docs/pending/dispatchers-scala.rst

   actor {
     default-dispatcher {
       mailbox-capacity = -1            # If negative (or zero) then an unbounded mailbox is used (default)
-                                       # If positive then a bounded mailbox is used and the capacity is set to the number specificed
+                                       # If positive then a bounded mailbox is used and the capacity is set to the number specified
     }
   }